teamfacet/facet-blog/content/posts/what-happens-when-your-linkedin-post-goes-viral.md

 I wake up to 100 connection requests on my phone.
 WTF is going on?
 My wife and I make bets about where it will top out.
 She says 1,000 likes.

 #### 5:00pm - Views: 130k, Likes: 1,800, Comments: 200, Reshares: ?
-Holy cow!
-What is happening?
+Holy cow, what is happening?
 I’m getting flooded with connection requests on LinkedIn - about 2 connection request per minute.
 The LinkedIn app is draining my phone battery.
 I silence my phone and turn it face down so I can actually get some work done.

 #### 9:00pm - Views: 260k, Likes: 3,500, Comments: ?, Reshares: ?
 Still going.